allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 ### GitHub

-A kind of social network for code and developers (aka the community of nerds of which you are now a de facto member).
+A kind of social network for code and developers to share and comment on code projects.

 #### If you do not already have a GitHub account